Open Print Page

 The original purpose of the festival was to pray to the gods to keep the city safe from volcanic eruption and fire.

-There's no specific timetable for the festival, but it starts in the afternoon of the 26th at Kita Fuji Hongu Sengen Jinja (shrine).
+There's no specific timetable for the festival, but it starts in the afternoon of the 26th at Kita Fuji Hongu Sengen Shrine.
 There are no tickets, so it's free to the public.

 The conclusion of the Fire Festival, called "Susuki Matsuri" is held the next day (August 27th).
 It is less of a well known event, but nonetheless important to the local community.
 In the afternoon to evening the portable shrines are taken back up to the main shrine and raced around the inner grounds before being returned.
 It's a very energetic and raucous event, and a perfect end to the Fire Festival and official climbing season.

-Those traveling by train or bus, Fuji-san Station is an excellent destination, as it is close to the center of the festival activities, but please be aware that trains and buses will be crowded.
+Those traveling by train or bus, Fuji-san Station is an excellent destination since it is close to the center of the festival activities.
+However, please be aware that trains and buses will be crowded during this time.

 Yabusame Matsuri, September 18 and 19 every year.